Dehbaiyor/dehbaiyor.github.io/README.md

 This chronicles my major learnings from the Data Science Nigeria National AI Hackathon where I was 3rd out of 530 contestants.
 You can view [here](https://dehbaiyor.github.io/PromotionPrediction)

+## News Recommender System
+This is a training file for a collaborative filtering recommender system.
+You can view [here](https://dehbaiyor.github.io/RecommenderSystem)

 ## Zindi-Uber Traffic Jam Prediction Challenge
 This chronicles my major learnings from the Uber traffic prediction competition hosted on Zindi.
 You can view [here](https://dehbaiyor.github.io/Zindi-Uber-Traffic-Jam-Competition)